What’s the issue?

 Reversal of modifications granted during a period of uncertainty

-However, when assessing the impact of an additional modification, the ‘original’ debt instrument that is assessed is that just before its additional modification: it is not the original loan granted before its modification during the pandemic.
+However, when assessing the impact of an additional modification, the borrower compares the additionally modified debt instrument with the instrument just before the latest modification: it is not the debt instrument before its first modification.

 Actions for management